trypalette/docs/docs/cpu.md

 :::caution

 **This API is only supported in electron.
-It isn't supported in the renderer process when `nodeIntegration` is true**
+It is only supported in renderer processes with `nodeIntegration` enabled**

 :::